Vovan-VE/parser/UPGRADING.md

 ### to 2.0 from 1.x

+*   At least PHP 7.1 is required now.
 *   `\VovanVE\parser\lexer\Lexer` does not accept anonymous terminals, so use inlines directly.
 *   Deleted class `\VovanVE\parser\LexerBuilder`.